 About this policy

-Version 3 - Effective 05 December 2022
+Version 3 - Effective from 30 December 2024

 This policy provides information about how Police & Nurses Limited ABN 69 087 651 876 (Bank, we, us or our), manages data under the Consumer Data Right (CDR).
 References in this policy to data (including accessing, sharing and correcting data) apply specifically to data in the context of the CDR, as described in this policy below.
-An electronic or hard copy of this policy is available on request by contacting us on:

 This CDR Policy sets out: